PrairieLearn/PrairieLearn/docs/workspaces/index.md

 The question's `info.json` should set the `singleVariant` and `workspaceOptions` properties:

-* `"singleVariant": true` will prevent student workspaces from resetting due to new variants being generated
+* `"singleVariant": true` prevents student workspaces from resetting due to new variants being generated
     * Note that new variants will still be generated in `Instructor view`
 * `workspaceOptions` contains the following properties:
     * `image`: Docker Hub image serving the IDE and containing the desired compilers, debuggers, etc.
     * `port`: port number used by the workspace app inside the Docker image
     * `home`: home directory inside the Docker image -- this should match the running user's home directory specified by the image maintainer and can't be used (for example) to switch the running user or their home directory
-    * `gradedFiles` (optional, default none): list of files or directories that will be copied out of the workspace container for grading
+    * `gradedFiles` (optional, default none): list of globs specifying files or directories that will be copied out of the workspace container for grading
     * `args` (optional, default none): command line arguments to pass to the Docker image
-    * `syncIgnore` (optional, default none): list of files or directories that will be excluded from sync
+    * `syncIgnore` (optional, default none): list of globs specifying files or directories that will be excluded from sync
     * `urlRewrite` (optional, default true): if true, the URL will be rewritten such that the workspace container will see all requests as originating from /

 #### `info.json` for ungraded workspace